 If you have additional questions regarding this outsourcing process, it is recommended to contact a professional citation service company and find out everything you need.

-As you can see, both options have their advantages and disadvantages.
-Whether manual citation submissions perform better than data aggregator submissions depends on your requirements.
-My suggestion is to use a hybrid variation of both – LDAs for a wider spread, and manual citations for more control on the top 50 websites.
+As you can see, both options have their pros and cons.
+Whether manual citation submissions perform better than data aggregator submissions depends on your needs.
+Our suggestion is to use a mixed variety of both – LDAs are better for a wider reach, and manual citations for more control on the top 50 websites.
 Also, it pays off to use Google Adwords as well.
-Furthermore, if you outsource a part of work as well, you can create a perfect combination that will propel your business forward with speed and precision!
+Also, when you are using both of them or rather said a mix your business will go from the last to the first in no time at all.
+The results will be there for you to see in a month.
+And you will be surprised at how much this can affect your rank in the search results.